CAPE MAY COUNTY SPECIAL SERVICES BOARD OF EDUCATION

 Pursuant to the provision of Chapter 310 of the Laws of 1967 (R.S.
 52:14-15.9e) as amended by Chapter 233 of the Laws of 1969, whenever employee shall indicate in writing to the Board his desire to have deductions made from his compensation for the purpose of paying the employee's dues to the Association, said dues shall be deducted as requested by such employees and the monies so deducted shall be transmitted to the Association designated by the employee in such request.

 LEGALITY OF AGREEMENT

-In the event that any portion of this contact shall be deemed to be in violation of the law, the remainder of the contract shall remain in full force and effect.
+In the event that any portion of this contract shall be deemed to be in violation of the law, the remainder of the contract shall remain in full force and effect.

-The Board of Education shall pay employee's dues for supervisor's membership to one state
+The Board of Education shall pay employees' dues for employees' membership in

 2005-2006 Base Salary 4.5% Increase Total Base Longevity Total Salary